Luke-SNAW/Luke-SNAW.github.io/vault/tools.windows.md

 - With [Fluent Search](https://fluentsearch.net/), you can search for running apps, browser tabs, in-app content, files and more.
 - [Scoop](https://github.com/ScoopInstaller/Scoop) - A command-line installer for Windows.
 - [Reduce WSL2 Disk Usage](https://blakey.co/blog/reduce-wsl2-disk-usage)
+- [ShareX](https://github.com/ShareX/ShareX) is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of files to many supported destinations you can choose from.